 The Alaska Apprenticeship Training Coordinators Association (AATCA) is composed of the Joint Administered Training Committee’s (JATC’s) of more than 16 different union construction crafts.
 The JATC’s engage in providing quality training for the majority of construction apprentices in Alaska.
 Additionally they offer enhancement classes for journeyman craftsmen and Construction Academy courses for men and women to prepare them for applying to an apprenticeship or a career in the trades.

-The AATCA offers many options and many opportunities to learn a skill and help you in a career in construction.
-We are confident that the JATC programs that make up the AATCA provide a well-trained workforce for the construction industry and soon to be Healthcare industry.
-The AATCA believes that Alaska needs to train for the future.
+The JATC’s offer many options and many opportunities to learn a skill and help you into a career in construction.
+We are confident that the JATC programs that make up the AATCA provide a well-trained workforce for the construction industry.
+The AATCA members believe that Alaska needs to continue to train for the future.